Cremona groups over finite fields, Neretin groups, and non-positively curved cube complexes: Cremona groups in Neretin groups

-\begin{proof} The rational base-point trees $\T f(\kk)$ and $\T f^{-1}(\kk)$ have to be contained in $T$ and $T'$, respectively.
-If $T$ contains one more vertex than $\T f(\kk)$, then we obtain $S_T$ by blowing up a point $p$ in $S_{\T f(\kk)}$.
-Correspondingly, $S_{T'}$ is obtained by blowing up the point $q$ in $S_{\T f^{-1}(\kk)}$ corresponding to $\psi_f(p)$.
-Therefore, the induced birational map $S_T\dashrightarrow S_{T'}$ maps the exceptional divisor of the blow-up of $p$ isomorphically to the exceptional divisor of the blow-up of $q$.
+\begin{proof} The rational base-point forests $\FF f(\kk)$ and $\FF f^{-1}(\kk)$ have to be contained in $F$ and $F'$, respectively.
+If $F$ contains one more vertex than $\FF f(\kk)$, then we obtain $S_F$ by blowing up a point $p$ in $S_{\FF f(\kk)}$.
+Correspondingly, $S_{F'}$ is obtained by blowing up the point $\psi_f(p)$ in $S_{\FF f^{-1}(\kk)}$.
+Therefore, the induced birational map $S_F\dashrightarrow S_{F'}$ maps the exceptional divisor of the blow-up of $p$ isomorphically to the exceptional divisor of the blow-up of $\psi_f(p)$.
 It is therefore bijective on $\kk$-points.
-We can proceed inductively to obtain the general case. \end{proof}
+We proceed inductively to obtain the general case. \end{proof}

-In a next step, let us observe that birational transformations that are conjugate to an element in $\BBir(S')$ for some regular projective $S$, correspond exactly to the birational transformations inducing elliptic almost automorphisms:
+In a next step, let us observe that over finite fields birational transformations that are conjugate to an element in $\BBir(S')$ for some regular projective $S'$, correspond exactly to the birational transformations inducing elliptic almost automorphisms: